pospisilboh/Memgraph/Forename/README.md

 > By the service http://127.0.0.1:5000/set-forename-rule?rid= is possible to create rule in the database.

 ### IBM Cloud Foundry
-As an industry-standard platform as a service (PaaS), Cloud Foundry ensures the fastest, easiest and most reliable deployment of cloud-native applications and it is a reasons why we deploy our Flask application to IBM Cloud Foundry.
+As an industry-standard platform as a service (PaaS), Cloud Foundry ensures the fastest, easiest, and most reliable deployment of cloud-native applications and it is a reason why we deploy our Flask application to IBM Cloud Foundry.
 Description of how to deploy the Python Flask application on the IBM cloud foundry environment is [here](https://github.com/pospisilboh/Memgraph/blob/master/Forename/ForenameServer/README.md).

 Available services are:
 - https://foremame-balanced-nyala-wk.eu-gb.mybluemix.net/get-cluster-recommendation?componentId=